McKernel: A Library for Approximate Kernel Expansions in Log-linear Time

-Moreover, to obtain a deterministic mapping, replace the random number generator with calls to the hash function. \\ \item[Gaussian $G$] This is a diagonal matrix with entries i.i.d Gaussian.
-We generate the random variates using the BOX-MULLER transform \cite{Box58} while substituting the random number generator by calls to the hash function to allow us to recompute the values at any time without the need to store random numbers. \\ \item[Calibration $C$] This is a random scaling operator whose behavior depends on the type of kernel chosen, such as the RBF MAT\'ERN Kernel, the RBF Kernel or any other radial spectral distribution, \cite{Yang14}. \end{description*}
+Moreover, to obtain a deterministic mapping, replace the generator of random numbers with calls to the function of hashing. \\ \item[Gaussian $G$.]
+This is a matrix diagonal with entries i.i.d.
+Gaussian.
+We generate the random variates using the BOX-MULLER transform \cite{Box58} while substituting the generator of random numbers by calls to the function of hashing to allow us to recompute the values at any time without the need to store random numbers. \\ \item[Calibration $C$.]
+This is a random scaling operator whose behavior depends on the type of kernel chosen, such as the RBF MAT\'ERN Kernel, the RBF Kernel or any other radial spectral distribution \cite{Yang14}.\\ \end{description}

 Ultimately, compute the feature pairs by assigning

 In particular, McKernel computes the features by using the real version of the complex feature map $\phi$ in \cite{Rahimi07}.
 SIMD vectorized instructions and cache locality are used to increase speed performance.
 These allow a speed improvement of 18x times for a $2^{24}$ dimension input matrix.